-To ensure program fidelity and proper credit, Social Skill Training must be delivered by Psychology Services.
+To ensure program fidelity and proper credit, Social Skill Training must be delivered by Psychology Services to include psychologists, psychology trainees, and treatment specialists.
+Treatment Specialists may facilitate the treatment group with clinical supervision from a licensed psychologist.

 THRESHOLD

 The Threshold Program is a non-residential faith-based reentry program open to both male and women.
 Like the more intensive Life Connections Program, it is open to those across the agency seeking grounding in positive values and responsibility, regardless of the presence of a religious affiliation.
 Ordinarily, individuals should have less than 24 months from their proposed release dates to be considered for the program.
 Curriculum is also designed for participants who desire to participate from a non-religious perspective.